aklivity/zilla-examples/sse.kafka.fanout/README.md

 # sse.kafka.fanout

-Listens on http port `7114` or https port `7143` and will stream back whatever is published to the `events` topic in Kafka.
+Listens on http port `7114` or https port `7114` and will stream back whatever is published to the `events` topic in Kafka.

-### Requirements
+## Requirements

-- bash, jq, nc
+- jq, nc
-- Kubernetes (e.g. Docker Desktop with Kubernetes enabled)
-- kubectl
+- Compose compatible host
-- helm 3.0+
 - sse-cat
-- kcat

 ### Install sse-cat client